bacnet-stack/bacnet-stack-zephyr/README.md

 # What the code does

-The Zephyr OS integration offers a collection of samples in the zephyr/samples folder that highlight the features of this BACnet integration, include some BACnet Basic objects and services that can be used to quickly create a BACnet device on a variety of existing boards.
+The Zephyr OS integration offers a collection of samples in the zephyr/samples folder that highlight the features of this BACnet integration, including some BACnet Basic dynamically created objects and services that can be used to quickly create a custom BACnet device on a variety of existing boards.

 These samples are crafted to be simple and easy to understand, serving as a starting point for your own projects.

 ## Hello BACnet Stack